jillix/bind-crud/README.md

 - add fixes and new featured here

 #### `v0.3.0 betas`
+- added the `noCursor` crud read request option to automatically convert all the cursors into array.
+Default `false`
 - fixed the linked field filtering
 - sort linked fields using JavaScript sort methods after we have the full result array
 - added `noJoins: true` template option to disable linked template joining